Watch & Listen

 “We know there are going to be a lot of jobs coming up – if we look at diversification within the sector and a transition to the bioeconomy, there are going to be lots of opportunities for Indigenous people, new Canadians and women,” she says.
 “Creating pathways for them to be more involved and looking at why they haven’t been is going to strengthen our sector and better position us in the future.”

-The steering committee and participating organizations in the Gender Equality in Forestry National Action Plan are as follows:
+The steering committee and participating organizations in the Gender Equity in Forestry National Action Plan are as follows:

 Association of B.C.
 Forest Professionals